Houston Updates

 The Federal Reserve Waits for the Economy to Catch Up

 The recent outbreak of inflation began in earnest in early 2021.
-After 15 years of the Federal Reserve failing to push inflation high enough to meet its 2.0 percent price target, 15 months later CPI inflation was peaking at 8.6 percent based on 12-month annual changes.
-(Figure 10) Rising oil and food prices following Russia’s invasion of Ukraine contributed strongly both to the CPI peak and the fall to 3.2 percent.
-On the basis of 3-month changes, the CPI was recently running as slow as 2.0 percent annual rates as oil prices declined, but it has now reaccelerated and by October stood at 4.3 percent.
+After 15 years of the Federal Reserve failing to push inflation high enough to meet its 2.0 percent price target, only 15 months later CPI inflation was peaking at 8.6 percent based on 12-month annual changes.
+(Figure 10) Rising oil and food prices following Russia’s invasion of Ukraine and contributed strongly both to the CPI peak and to its fall to 3.2 percent.
+On the basis of 3-month changes, the CPI was recently running between three and four percent annual rates and slowly leading the annual changes lower.

 Figure 10

 Figure 11 shows the core PCE at work.
 Like the CPI, for 15 years it failed to meet the two percent Fed target, and the PCE breakout and inflation peaks were timed much like the CPI.
-However, this time the Fed’s core PCE saw prices rise to only 5.4 percent peak or 3.2 percent below the CPI peak.
-While these lower prices are of little comfort to the consumer who lives with the reality of recent food and gasoline inflation, this is the measure the Fed watches closely for purposes of steering monetary policy.
+However, the Fed’s core PCE index saw prices rise to only 5.4 percent peak or 3.2 percent below the CPI peak.
+While these lower prices are of little comfort to the consumer who lives with the reality of recent food and gasoline inflation, this is the measure the Fed watches closely to steer monetary policy.

 Figure 11

-Until early this year, progress was slow in bringing down prices as measured by the core PCE.
-Based on the 12-month changes in the left side of Figure 11, prices now have fallen from the 5.2 percent peak to 3.4 percent.
-However, using 3-month changes (right side), the October data show a fall to an annualized rate to 2.3 percent.
-Progress all comes this year, and the three month change is not enough to provide any certainty they will stay this low, but it is a promising near-term trend that we hope continues to hold.
+Until early this year, progress was slow in bringing prices down as measured by the core PCE.
+Based on the 12-month changes in the left side of Figure 11, prices now have fallen from the 5.2 percent peak to 2.4 percent.
+And using 3-month changes (right side), the February data show a fall to an annualized rate to 2.3 percent, followed by four months of short-term readings below the two-percent target.
+The three month changes are not yet enough to provide any certainty inflations will stay this low, but it is a promising near-term trend that we hope continues to hold.

-We continue to get mixed reports on expectations of inflation.
-Inflation expectations can become self-fulfilling and can slow the disinflation process, e.g., through collective higher bargaining demands.
+We continue to get mixed reports on where inflation is expected to go from here.
+Inflation expectations can become self-fulfilling and can slow the disinflation process, e.g., through higher collective bargaining demands.
 Consumers are always the least optimistic group, and this is reflected by the University of Michigan’s monthly survey of household price expectations.
-(Figure 12) Consumers currently see prices running 4.5 percent over the next twelve months and 3.2% over the coming five to ten.
-The SPF sees inflation running 2.4-2.5 percent over the coming 12-24 months.
-And by looking at the implied inflation rates from the market for Treasury inflation-protected securities (TIPS), financial markets expected inflation to fall from a 2.4-2.7 percent in late 2022 to a range of 2.2 to 2.4 percent today.
+(Figure 12) Consumers currently see prices running 3.0 percent over the next twelve months and 2.9% over the coming five to ten.
+The SPF sees core PCE inflation quickly falling to near two percent over the coming 12-24 months.
+And by looking at the implied inflation rates from the market for Treasury inflation-protected securities (TIPS), late last year financial markets expected that over the next 5 or 10 years inflation would fall to near 2.1 percent, but have now pushed expected price increases back up to 2.3 to 2.4 percent.

 Figure 12